 Adobe Premiere Rush

 Mobile shooters seeking a full-featured video editor have come to the right place with KineMaster.
 It offers easy-to-use but powerful tools like multiple video layers, blending modes, voice-overs, chroma-key, speed controls, transitions, subtitles, stickers, and special effects.
-It is especially useful to video bloggers and those sharing to YouTube and Instagram.
-That’s in addition to the app’s usual trim, splice, and crop tools.
-The app gives you advanced time-lapse and slo-mo effects as well as auto volume, ducking, and immersive volume envelope tools.
-Keyframe animation makes its way to mobile with Kinemaster for adding motion to layers and the app also supports multiple aspect ratios.
-If you run out of creative ideas, no worries.
-The app’s Asset Store gets updated each week with music, clip graphics, fonts, stickers, and transitions to give your video a unique look.
+The app includes trim, splice, and crop tools, advanced time-lapse and slo-mo effects, and auto volume, ducking, and immersive volume envelope tools.
+Keyframe animation lets you add motion to layers, and the app also supports multiple aspect ratios.
+The app’s Asset Store offers music, clip graphics, fonts, stickers, and transitions to give videos a unique look.
 You can export up to 4K, 2160p video at 30 fps.
-New versions include a new reverse tool, new speech modulations for the voice changer, expanded text settings, and a chroma-key for image layers.
-KineMaster is free to use but adds a watermark to videos and certain premium assets while some tools are not available.
-You’ll need to purchase a subscription to KineMaster Premium costing $5 per month or $40 per year to remove the watermark and unlock all of the features.
+New versions include a new reverse tool, recent speech modulations for the voice changer, expanded text settings, and a chroma key for image layers.
+To get rid of the watermark and add more premium assets, you’ll need to purchase a subscription to KineMaster Premium, costing $3.99 per month or $23 per year.

 - The best camera apps for the iPhone